MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

    > [!TIP]
    > Consider this helpful review of [combinatorics and choose notation](https://betterexplained.com/articles/easy-permutations-and-combinations/).

-Here's an example that maximizes fault tolerance – every has a unique delimited allocation:
+Here's an example that maximizes fault tolerance – every volume has a unique delimited allocation:

 ![unique-allocation](media/delimit-volume-allocation/unique-allocation.png)

 Conversely, in the next example, the first three volumes use the same delimited allocation (to servers 1, 2, and 3) and the last three volumes use the same delimited allocation (to servers 4, 5, and 6).
-This doesn't maximize fault tolerance: if three servers fail, **multiple** volumes could go offline and become inaccessible.
+This doesn't maximize fault tolerance: if three servers fail, multiple volumes could go offline and become inaccessible at once.

 ![non-unique-allocation](media/delimit-volume-allocation/non-unique-allocation.png)